hathitrust/ht_full_text_search/README.md

 **Use case 4**: Do the same exact phrase query but export all results using solr result streaming:

 - This use case originated from an HTRC request.
-The HTRC needs to obtain the htids of the documents that are useful for creating the dataset.
+The HTRC needs to get the htids of the documents that are useful for creating the dataset.
 - The API is implemented in the `main.py`, that uses the script /ht_full_text_search/export_all_results.py to search the documents in the Solr server.

 The API is running in the container full_text_search_api where `docker compose up -d` is executed.